 Please follow the instructions in the Class Schedule, which outlines options for payment of tuition fees.
-The following tuition fees are for the academic year and are subject to change without advance notice by the Trustees of the California State University.
+The following tuition fees are subject to change without advance notice by the Trustees of the California State University.
 Employees taking courses in addition to the tuition fee waiver courses shall pay the difference in tuition fees.
 All other tuition fees shall be at the regular rates.
 This benefit applies to CSU general fund courses only.
 Courses in self-support programs may not be taken through tuition fee waiver.

 **For reimbursement of the CSU Mentor application fee, please submit a copy of the CSU Mentor Application Confirmation (the last page of the application) along with the tuition fee waiver form.
 The application fee will NOT be reimbursed without a copy of the confirmation.

 |Bargaining Unit||2 courses only Undergraduate or Graduate||More than 2 courses Undergraduate||More than 2 courses Graduate||Doctoral|

 **PLEASE NOTE: If more than two credited courses are taken, the employee will be responsible for the "More than 2 courses" fee.